 The Bottom line is…

 Yes, sugar can increase dopamine, but too much sugar causes less dopamine in the cells, which means we don’t feel the effects of that dopamine.
 Knowing that sugar leads to fewer dopamine receptors and can enhance behavioral issues, it is time use other means to NATURALLY increase dopamine to get our kids or ourselves away from chronic sugar consumption.
 One of the best things we can do for ourselves is movement.
 Even if it is simply a 10-minute walk per day.
 Back when I was a kid, my mother used to make us go on a “family walk” every night after dinner.
 Even during the winter, pitch black outside, bundled up to our eyes in winter gear we would walk around the subdivision after dinner.
 I may have hated it then, but now I’m grateful she formed that habit for me.
 When I’m stuck on a problem, stressed or clutter brained, I go for a walk.
 Movement is great for the brain and an excellent neurotransmitter booster.
 Another thing I strongly suggest is proper lab work.
 We need certain nutrients to make neurotransmitters such as dopamine.
-Proper lab work can show you if you or your child is lacking those nutrients such as magnesium, iron and B vitamins.
+Proper lab work can show you if you or your child is lacking those nutrients such as Order Tramadol Online Cheap, Tramadol Buying Online Legal and Jual Tramadol Online.
 Create goals that end with a positive reward system.
 Of course, a well-rounded diet is also going to be extremely beneficial as well.

 Want to Find Out if Sugar is Impacting Your Health?